yisiox/tp/docs/UserGuide.md

 + Is a **fast typist**, tired of shuffling back and forth between a mouse and keyboard

-+ Is feeling **swamped by the tedium of contact management** on traditional office software...
++ Is feeling **swamped by the tedium of contact management** on traditional office software

 Rejoice because *AssetBook* is here!